fight pornography

 This is a person, a real woman, a human being created by God, just like you.
 She’s somebody’s daughter, sister, or even mother.
 Think of what her life must be like in front of the camera day after day, exploited and made insanely vulnerable.
 Chances are good that she’s a sex trafficking victim and your addiction is helping to fund this multibillion-dollar crime.
 She does not exist for your enjoyment.
 She is being held captive and more than likely is crying out for help.

-You are exchanging truth for a lie.
-You are voluntarily placing your affections on the cheap thrills that are ultimately fleeting and leave you feeling worthless.
+When you watch porn, you are exchanging truth for a lie, voluntarily placing your affections on the cheap thrills that are ultimately fleeting and leave you feeling worthless.
 You were created for God, by God.
-Ask God to help you every time you are tempted.
+Every time you are tempted, ask God to help you fight pornography.

 Sound off: What are some other ways to fight pornography?